 Pronunciation of 'Antihypertensive'

-The word 'antihypertensive' refers to medications or treatments used to lower high blood pressure (hypertension).
-It is pronounced as 'æn.ti.haɪ.pərˈtɛn.sɪv' in English (en-US).
+The word 'antihypertensive' refers to a class of drugs or treatments used to lower high blood pressure (hypertension).
+It is pronounced as /ˌæn.ti.haɪ.pərˈtɛn.sɪv/ in English (en-US).

 Word Origin

-The word 'antihypertensive' originates from the combination of 'anti-' (meaning against) and 'hypertensive' (relating to high blood pressure).
+The word originates from the prefix 'anti-' (against), 'hyper-' (excessive), and 'tensive' (related to tension or pressure).

 Pronunciation Details